-Social media research and insight is a powerful tool for companies in this day and age.
+Social media market and consumer research is a powerful insight tool for companies in this day and age.
 It’s more important than ever to understand why.
 Social Media Examiner found that using social media for marketplace insight ranked as the third most valuable benefit of social media, with 72 percent of those spending 11 hours per week using social media for research reported seeing benefits.
 That’s a huge number!

 With 78 percent of companies planning to further integrate or begin integrating social media data into marketing campaigns, more and more companies are recognizing the value of social media.

 In fact, 68 percent of business-to-business companies currently use social media for gathering intelligence.
 Business-to-consumer applications are slightly lower, but still more than half (59 percent) are on the social media intelligence gathering track.

 What kind of data are these businesses looking for through social media?
 MarketingProfs.com wanted to answer this question.
 In a survey of marketers, researchers found respondents use social media analytics tools for:

 With so many marketers using social media, there are sure to be some pitfalls, or “don’ts” along the way.
 Here are a few to watch for:

 - Don’t try to measure everything.
 Social media provides a preponderance of data to researchers, and much of it will be spam.
 Defining goals and objectives early will help to separate the wheat from chaff.